 Not only that, a 512GB SSD can store all of your files.
-Combined with a huge RAM and powerful processor, it will open them with blazing speeds.
+Combined with a massive RAM and powerful processor, it will open them with blazing speeds.

-This portable computer’s total weight is 5.4 pounds, which is more than some other alternatives on this list but is still comfortable enough when you carry it around.
+This portable computer’s total weight is 5.4 pounds, more than some other alternatives on this list.
+However, it is still comfortable enough when you carry it around.

 All the performances aside, the WLED-backlit touchscreen display is the downside of this computer.
 The HP would use IPS technology in the perfect world, but in that case, its price would be substantially higher.
-Having touchscreen technology is a silver lining of this monitor and is there to accelerate your workflow.
+Touchscreen technology is the silver lining of this monitor and accelerates your workflow.

 Everything is packed in a metal body, merged with a black plastic keyboard surface.
-All the different materials put together make it premium looking.
-I must say that I really like the design of this one!
+All the different materials put together make it premium-looking.
+I must say that I like the design of this one!

 We are going to sandwich the HP 15 with another Acer laptop.
 So let’s explore its specifications.